ultraleap/UnityExamples/README.md

 - **TrackingOriginSetup** - demonstrates how to update the Tracking origin at runtime via a StreamingAssets/TrackingOrigin.json file.
 - **UltrahapticsPoster** - demonstrates how to design an interactive poster.
 When the hand touches the orb a 'Lightning' haptic is triggered with audio and visuals.
 - **VRArrayAlignment** - demonstrates how to align/anchor an Ultrahaptics array for VR applications.
 Point the controller at the origin of the array, then click the trigger to transform the camera Rig.
+- **Wayfinder** - demonstrates basic horizontal and vertical navigation with the palm.